 Accordingly, for the company planned to be separately transferred later, at the end of the current fiscal year, the Group continued to classify assets and liabilities slated for transfer to PROSPIRA CORPORATION into a disposal group classified as held for sale.
-Such disposal group classified as held for sale is measured at fair value less cost to sell because the fair value less cost to sell has fallen below the carrying amount.
-The Group has consequently recognized a loss of 6,147 million yen, recorded in "loss from discontinued operations" in the consolidated statement of profit or loss.
+Such disposal group classified as held for sale is measured at fair value less costs to sell because the fair value less costs to sell has fallen below the carrying amount.
+The Group has consequently recognized a reversal of expenses of 249 million yen, recorded in "profit from discontinued operations" in the consolidated statement of profit or loss.